 According to the GEC 2015 methodology, the Assessment of Groundwater Resources of a semi-confined aquifer has some complications - uncertainty to determine whether the recharge to this aquifer is computed in the over lying unconfined aquifer or underlying/overlying semi confined aquifers.
 To avoid the duplication of estimating the same resource by direct computation in one aquifer and as leakage in the other aquifer, the GEC 2015 methodology advices not to assess such aquifer resources separately as long as precise data is available.
-If it is found through field studies that the resources are not assessed in any of the aquifers in the area, then the resources are assessed following the methodology similar to that used in assessing the resources of Confined aquifers.
+If it is found through field studies that the resources are not assessed in any of the aquifers in the area, then the resources of Confined aquifers.